noeal-dac/Animated-Lower-Thirds/README.md

 - 4 differents Lower Thirds at same time
 - 10 slots for each Lower Third (Same configuration but with different title, description and logo)
 - 3 predefined styles
-- Hihgly customizable (colors, fonts, times, ...)
+- Hihgly customizable (colors, fonts, timing, automation, ...)

 ## Installation
 1. Download the Zip file, unzip it.